 Latent Callbacks

 This script enables you to make “latent” callbacks, using the Native Trigger(Client/Server)LatentEvent to transfer huge data from server → client and opposite.
+I also focused on some security features like owner-verfication, no-source-spoofing or duplicate/replay protection via ticket TTL + a few more.
 You can use it for Data Transfer or simply for your normal callbacks.

 Download (GitHub)